DukeUndergraduateML/datathon2021/README.md

 ### :card_index_dividers: Folder descriptions

-- **key-variables/: This is a folder describing key varaibles of the first two waves.**
+- **key-variables: This is a folder describing key varaibles of the first two waves.**
 - **documentation: This is a document provided by the ABS regarding the survey/questionaire.**
 - **XXX**
 - **XXX**